adobe/aem-core-wcm-components/CONTRIBUTING.md

 ### Documenting 📜

 We very much welcome issue reports or pull requests that improve our documentation pages.
 While the best effort is made to keep them error free, useful and up-to-date there are always things that could be improved.
-The component documentation pages (for example the [Image Component](https://github.com/adobe/aem-core-wcm-components/blob/master/content/src/content/jcr_root/apps/core/wcm/components/image/v2/image/README.md)), this contribution guide or our [GitHub Wiki](https://github.com/adobe/aem-core-wcm-components/wiki) pages are good places to start.
+The component documentation pages (for example the [Image Component Documentation](https://github.com/adobe/aem-core-wcm-components/blob/master/content/src/content/jcr_root/apps/core/wcm/components/image/v2/image/README.md)), this contributing guide or our [GitHub Wiki](https://github.com/adobe/aem-core-wcm-components/wiki) pages are good places to start.

 ## Issue Report Guidelines